esmero/archipelago-deployment/docs/osx.md

 ```Shell
 docker exec -ti -u www-data esmero-php bash -c "cd web;../vendor/bin/drush -y si --verbose --existing-config --db-url=mysql://root:esmerodb@esmero-db/drupal9 --account-name=admin --account-pass=archipelago -r=/var/www/html/web --sites-subdir=default --notify=false;drush cr;chown -R www-data:www-data sites;"
 ```

+Note: you will see this warning `[warning] The "block_content:1cdf7155-eb60-4f27-9e5e-64fffe93127a" was not found` Nothing to worry about, we will provide the missing part in Step 5.

 This will give you an `admin` Drupal user with `archipelago` as password (!change this if running on a public instance!)